-How to Sound Like You Know About Wine
+How to Sound Like a Wine Expert

 The great thing about wine is that you don’t have to be an expert to enjoy a bottle — or several.
 Even if your knowledge starts and ends with “refrigerate white, keep red at room temp,” or you don’t know tannins from en Tirage, you can still find your way to a satisfying sip.
 But just because you’re not a sommelier (we’re getting to it) doesn’t mean you should be terrified of terroir.
 Getting comfy with the terms used in growing, making, and describing wine will make your next journey into the wine world taste even sweeter (or more acidic, aromatic, tart…you get the idea).
 Plus, you'll sound super smart.